 Students have the opportunity to be in involved with a variety of aspects of the Don Dunstan Foundation’s social justice work.
 Previous intern projects have included:

 - Annual Report content writer

-If you are interested please contact us at email@example.com and include your name, year level, course of study and any thoughts you have on the projects you are interested in and what skills you would like to develop.
+For more information please contact us at email@example.com and include your name, year level, degree/course, project interests and skills you would like to develop.